twisted/twisted/docs/web/howto/client.rst

-As mentioned previously, :api:`twisted.web.client.Response <Response>` contains a reference to both the :api:`twisted.web.iweb.IClientRequest.request <request>` that it is a response to, and the previously received :api:`twisted.web.client.Response.response <response>` , accessible by :api:`previousResponse <previousResponse>` .
+As mentioned previously, :api:`twisted.web.client.Response <Response>` contains a reference to both the :api:`twisted.web.iweb.IClientRequest <request>` that it is a response to, and the previously received :api:`twisted.web.client.Response <response>` , accessible by :api:`twisted.web.client.Response.previousResponse <previousResponse>` .
 In most cases there will not be a previous response, but in the case of ``RedirectAgent`` the response history can be obtained by following the previous responses from response to response.